Discriminatory Harassment and Sexual Misconduct Policy

 A. General inquiries

-Any individual may make a confidential, nonspecific inquiry about policies or procedures to a College official.
+Any individual may make a confidential, non-specific inquiry about policies or procedures to a College official.
 Inquiries about the application of Title IX may be referred to the Title IX Coordinator or designee thereof.
+Inquiries about the application of Title VI may be referred to the Dean for Institutional Diversity or designee thereof.

 B. Medical or mental health professionals